๐บMay the PBW Be with You: A Brewer's Guide to Flawless Cleaning

 - System Maintenance: Regularly clean kegs, draft lines, pumps, and valves to prevent beerstone buildup and biofilm.

-- General Prep: Use a warm soak to clean and effortlessly remove labels from commercial bottles you plan to reuse.
+- Bottle Prep: Use a warm soak to effortlessly clean and remove labels from commercial bottles you plan to reuse.

 ⚠️ Critical Distinction: Cleaning vs. Sanitizing

-This is the most important rule of brewing sanitation: cleaning with PBW is NOT sanitizing.
+This is the most important rule of brewing: cleaning with PBW is NOT sanitizing.

-- Cleaning (with PBW) removes visible dirt, grime, and organic matter.
+- Cleaning (with PBW) removes all visible dirt, grime, and organic matter.

-- Sanitizing (with a product like Star San) kills the invisible microorganisms that spoil beer.
+- Sanitizing (with a product like Star San) kills the invisible microorganisms that can spoil your beer.

-You cannot effectively sanitize a dirty surface—the grime provides a hiding place for microbes.
+You cannot effectively sanitize a dirty surface, as the grime provides a hiding place for microbes.
 Always follow the two-step process: 1.
 Clean First, then 2.
 Sanitize.
-After cleaning, always follow up with a no-rinse sanitizer like Star San before the equipment touches cooled wort or beer.
+After cleaning and rinsing your equipment, always follow up with a no-rinse sanitizer like Star San before it touches cooled wort or beer.